-Born in Kaliningrad in Russia, Igor Andreev discovered his passion for the piano at the age of 5 and was promoted at a young age at the Conservatory in St. Petersburg by Prof. Vladimir Suslov.
+Igor Andreev was born in Kaliningrad in Russia and discovered his passion for the piano at the age of 5.
+After first musical impulses in Kaliningrad received from Vladimir Slobodyan, Igor was promoted at a young age at the Conservatory in St. Petersburg by Prof. Vladimir Suslov.
 He continued his studies at the University of the Arts in Berne in the class of Prof. Tomasz Herbut, where he devoted himself to the chamber music at the same time.
-In addition, he expanded this multifaceted activities by collaborating with professors like Antonio Meneses as an accompanist at the Bern University of the Arts.

 In 2017, Igor completed his Master Specialized studies at the Bern University of the Arts and received the Tschumi Prize for the best graduate.
 In the current time he is developing artistically with Prof. Konstantin Lifschitz in Lucerne.

 As a soloist and chamber musician Igor performs in concert halls throughout the world.
 He gives concerts as a soloist with symphony orchestras such as Orchestre de la Suisse Romande, L'Orchestra Sinfonica di Milano Giuseppe Verdi, L'Orchestra di Padova e del Veneto, Freiburg Philharmonic Orchestra, Polish Chamber Philharmonic Orchestra Sopot, Sinfonie Orchester Biel Solothurn, Zakhar Bron Festival Orchester, Janáček Philharmonic Ostrava, Kaliningrad State Symphonic Orchestra, Kaunas Chamber Orchestra and others.